What is the OTSi/OTUk_A_So Atomic Function?

 Figure 4, Location of FEC Code (at the back-end of each outbound OTUk frame)

-I discuss this Forward Error Correction scheme in much greater detail in another post.
+Another post discusses this Forward Error Correction scheme in much greater detail.

 ITU-T G.709 mandates that we scramble OTUk data before we transmit it over optical fiber.